Edmonds, Washington: Utilities

 Electric power in Edmonds is provided by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that serves all of Snohomish County.
 In 2017, the city signed a clean energy pledge that would mandate the use of renewable energy sources to generate all of its electricity by 2025.
 Puget Sound Energy provides natural gas service to the city's residents and businesses.

 The city's municipal tap water is provided by the Alderwood Water District, which sources its water from Everett's Spada Lake Reservoir.
 The city government maintains its own sanitary sewer and wastewater treatment services, including a treatment plant in downtown; wastewater is also sent to the regional Brightwater plant near Maltby, which was originally planned to be built in Edmonds.
 Disposal of garbage, recycling, and yard waste is contracted by the city government to three private companies serving different areas of Edmonds.

 Health care

-Edmonds is home to one general hospital, a branch of the Swedish Medical Center, which is located on State Route 99.
-It was established in 1964 and was run independently until the hospital was acquired by Swedish in 2010.
+Edmonds is home to one general hospital, a branch of Swedish Health Services, which is located on State Route 99.
+It opened on January 26, 1964, as Stevens Memorial Hospital (named for Washington territorial governor Isaac Stevens), and was initially run as a private facility until 1967, when Snohomish County Public Hospital District No. 2 was formed to oversee it.
+The public hospital district was led by a five-member elected board of commissioners from within the district, which eventually encompassed Brier, Edmonds, Esperance, Lynnwood, Mountlake Terrace, and Woodway as well as parts of Bothell and unincorporated Snohomish County.
+Stevens Hospital was expanded with the addition of a nine-story medical tower in 1972 as demand increased from population growth in surrounding areas, but demand faltered as mismanagement plagued its reputation among locals in the early 2000s.
+The public hospital district ultimately reached an agreement with Swedish in 2010, with the latter leasing the hospital from the former starting on September 1; the former rebranded as the Verdant Health Commission the following year and refocused its efforts as a public health department.

+Prior to Stevens/Swedish, a general hospital existed in downtown Edmonds in the mid-1920s, while another one existed in the early 1950s.
 The hospital sits at the center of a district of medical and professional services offices along State Route 99.